-After graduating from the Brussels Hotel School as best wine student, Andy’s hunger for wine knowledge resulted in some extra sommelier training.
+After graduating from Brussels Hotel School as best wine student, Andy De Brouwer’s hunger for wine knowledge resulted in extra sommelier training.
 One year at the well-reputed Hotel School Ter Duinen on the Belgian Coast and also the Sopexa wine courses made him a recognized Maître Sommelier.

-2016 is Andy de Brouwer first year as a judge for the DWWA.
+2016 was Andy de Brouwer’s first year as a judge for the DWWA.